-cold start: When all system programming is lost.
-This can happen because you have entered the Startup feature code and Station Modules to the ICS to expand the system's capacity for trunks and telephones.
+Combo Cartridge: A cartridge that allows you to connect Trunk Modules and Station Modules to the ICS to expand the system's capacity for trunks and telephones.
 Combo Cartridges provide six-port or 12-port expansion and Services functionality with each cartridge.
 (See also Expansion Cartridge.)